sanjeshpathak/realtimedashboardplatform/README.md

 ## Building Dashboard Page

-To use a widget add these lines of javascript code to your dashboard page:
+To use a widget, add these lines of javascript code to your dashboard page:

 ```sh
  CreateWidget(